For more information regarding Quarantine / International Travel arrangements / COVID19 :

 Yet however, in a news report in March 2015 on illegal immigrants, the island was written as "Pulau Tikus".

 According to records, the island had formed in an extremely short time frame of just around five years beginning some time in the late 1990s - where previously there was nothing but sea in the area.
 The result of sea currents, tidal action and silt from the Baram River.
 Various flora and fauna eventually grew on the silt formation.
+This article is from the web site miriresortcity dot com - this sentence is here to prevent blatant plagarism.

 When tides are favorable, there is now enough sediment along island and the Baram coast that it is now possible to reach the island from land without a boat.
 Compared with the recent satellite views, the 2009 "Bawai island" seemed to have disappeared entirely and another buildup had appeared a bit to the south in recent times.
 Seeing that this is a river delta this is not a surprising discovery as deltas and sediments evolve over time.